-Waldorf schools offer a developmentally appropriate, experiential, and academically rigorous approach to education.
-Founded in the early 20th century, Waldorf Education is based on the insights, teachings and principles of education outlined by the world-renowned artist and scientist, Rudolf Steiner.
-The principles of Waldorf Education evolved from an understanding of human development that address the needs of the growing child.
+Waldorf schools offer a developmentally appropriate, experiential, and academically rigorous education to elementary school children.
+Founded in the early 20th century, Waldorf education is based on the insights, teachings and principles of education outlined by the world-renowned artist and scientist, Rudolf Steiner.
+The principles of Waldorf Education evolved from an understanding of human development that addresses the needs of the growing child.

 Integrating the arts in all academic disciplines, Waldorf inspires life-long learning, enabling students to fully develop their unique capacities.
 Our graduates are creative and ethically aware, intellectually prepared for the most demanding colleges and eager to engage with the world around them.

-Our Grades faculty includes veteran teachers who, in addition to having completed Waldorf teacher training, bring an abundance of life experience to their work with the students.
-Our current faculty includes a Harvard-educated former college professor, a bilingual class teacher who has taken her MWS students from 1st through 6th grades, and two of the School’s founding teachers!
+Our Grades faculty includes veteran teachers who, in addition to their teacher training, bring an abundance of life experience to their work with the students.

 In keeping with Waldorf pedagogy, we do not use traditional textbooks for instruction, but rather the Class Teacher leads students through the process of creating a main lesson book each year.
 Review of the main lesson book is one component of Waldorf assessment.
 Parent involvement and parent-teacher communication are essential components of supporting the developing child through Waldorf education.

 Children are placed in a class according to age and ability.
-Our guideline is that a child is considered for first-grade readiness when they have turned six by June 1 of the summer prior to first grade.
-Our students enter first grade as a stand-alone class.
-After Grade 1, students develop socially and academically through combined classes.
+Our guideline is that a child is assessed for first-grade readiness when they have turned six by June 1.